w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 <b>Procedure</b>

 For each sentence:
-1. Identify any phrases that may be unnecessarily wordy.
+1. Identify any words that may be unnecessary.
 2. Remove or replace the phrase with a simpler alternative.
 3. Check that no meaning is lost.
 4. Check that a technology in the :term[accessibility support set] meets ‘No unnecessary words.’